WCC Workers Compensation Consultants

 To pay an equivalent to for service or loss or expense.
 Remuneration is the act of compensating.
 From a workers compensation perspective rumuneration is the exposure basis used in the premium calculation process.

-It's not a word you run across every day!
+Remuneration, it's not a word you run across every day!
 But it has an enormus effect on the pricing of a workers compensation insurance policy.
 Many insurance agents, their clients and even some insurance company personell believe that payroll is the rating base for a workers comp policy, and they would be wrong.
 Payroll is merely a part of the overall category of remumeration.
 There are many other items that fall under this term.
 Many other items most would not consider a form of compensation or even consider being included in the rating basis for a workers comp policy.

 According to NCCI rules, remuneration means money or a substitute for money and includes: